-All of the chapters in this book have in common the use of a series of datasets that comprise the Policy Agendas Project (also included, with full documentation, on the attached CD).
+All of the chapters in this book have in common the use of a series of data sets that comprise the Policy Agendas Project.
 The project had its genesis in previous work in which two of us used publicly available sources such as congressional hearings and the Readers' Guide to Periodical Literature to trace public and media attention to policy issues over the post-World War Two period.
 In that project, we studied particular issues such as the civilian use of nuclear power, pesticides, smoking and tobacco, and other topics, covering nine issues overall (see Baumgartner and Jones 1993).
-In the Policy Agendas Project, we decided to be much broader.
+In the Policy Agendas Project, we adopted a broader approach.
 With funding from the Political Science Division of the National Science Foundation, we began a much more ambitious project: to trace public attention to all issues, not just a few, and to cover the entire post-1947 period.
 The Project includes data on all congressional hearings, all laws, all stories in the Congressional Quarterly Almanac, a sample of stories in the New York Times Index, and the entire federal budget.
-We put together these datasets with the hope of encouraging the systematic study of policy change over long periods of time.
+We put together these data sets with the hope of encouraging the systematic study of policy change over long periods of time.

-Most of the chapters that follow supplement our datasets with additional information, and we think this is the most fruitful way for most people to make use of the data.
-In this chapter we lay out some of the basics of the Policy Agendas Project datasets.
-Our goal here is three-fold.
-First, we explain the content, construction, and logic of the datasets.
-Second, we show why tracing policy activity across time depends on the availability of these datasets and others like them that ensure comparability across time.
-We highlight a critical warning signal to would-be policy analysts: Most archived datasets are not comparable across time, even if they appear to be.
-In contrast with many other datasets that appear to be useful for over-time comparisons, our datasets were specifically designed to ensure consistent coding over time.
+Most of the chapters that follow supplement our data sets with additional information, and we think this is the most fruitful way for most people to make use of the data.
+In this chapter we lay out some of the basics of the Policy Agendas Project data sets.
+Our goal here is threefold.
+First, we explain the content, construction, and logic of the data sets.
+Second, we show why tracing policy activity across time depends on the availability of these data sets and others like them that ensure comparability across time.
+We highlight a critical warning signal to wouldbe policy analysts: Most archived data sets are not comparable across time, even if they appear to be.
+In contrast with many other data sets that appear to be useful for over-time comparisons, our data sets were specifically designed to ensure consistent coding over time.
 We spend considerable time in this chapter explaining the difficulties of this, as well as the rarity of it.
-Finally, we provide information that can help other potential users-the readers of this book-to use the datasets themselves.
+Finally, we provide information that can help other potential users-the readers of this book-to use the data sets themselves.